stentorium/stentor/api/reviews/stentor-models.api.md

 // @public (undocumented)
 export const APP_STATUS_UNKNOWN: AppStatusUnknown;

-// Warning: (ae-incompatible-release-tags) The symbol "AppDataStream" is marked as @public, but its signature references "LuisDataStream" which is marked as @alpha
 // Warning: (ae-missing-release-tag) "AppDataStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public